 Sure, you can make a cranberry cocktail year round, but the arrival of fresh cranberries in grocery stores can only mean one thing: the holidays are just around the corner.

-Need a seasonal cocktail to welcome the upcoming holidays?
+Looking for a seasonal cocktail to welcome the upcoming holidays?
 Look no further than this Cranberry Vodka Gimlet.
 It’s little bit sweet, a little bit tart and has just a hint of pucker - perfect for cranberry season.

 What is a gimlet cocktail?

 A traditional gimlet is a cocktail usually made with gin and Rose’s Lime Cordial, a sweetened lime juice.

 History mentions that gimlet cocktails originated with British sailors in the 19th century.
 The ship doctor encouraged his shipmates to add lime juice to their gin because it was thought to prevent scurvy.